digao-dalpiaz/Crosswords/README.md

 **Attention!
 This game is under development, still in alpha version.**

+### Why this game?

+The objective of developing this game is actually the study of the controls performed in the client / server communication.

+In addition to the connection between all the players, the treatment for failures was developed, which I consider the most important.

+Let's assume that there are several players connected playing smoothly, and then one of them loses the connection, due to technical problems.

+The game depends on all players being present to proceed with the moves.
+In this way, a treatment was implemented in which the game is stopped, allowing the server to decide what it wants to do:

+1. Eliminate the player who lost the connection.
+2. Wait for the player to re-establish the connection.
+3. Stop the game permanently.

+Some well-known and reputable games use the voting technique, where all the remaining players decide together what will be done.
+Here I implemented so that this decision is made only by the server, to make the process easier.

 ### How to play

 You can play with as many opponents as you like.